-For the last 10 years, Lisa Fruscella has been touched by the joys of parenthood as the mother of two girls.
-But she's also felt the heartache of wondering about their financial future.
-That's because Fruscella, a Fidelity employee who lives outside of Boston, has a 10-year-old daughter with Down syndrome.
-And like many families of children with special needs, Fruscella relies on state and federal disability benefits to help with the development of her daughter, Samantha.
+For the last 12 years, Lisa Fruscella has been touched by the joys of parenthood as the mother of 2 girls.
+But she's also felt the worry of wondering about her children's financial future.
+That's because Fruscella, a Fidelity employee who lives outside of Boston, has a 12-year-old daughter with Down syndrome.
+And like many families of children with a disability, Fruscella relies on state and federal disability benefits to help with the development of her daughter, Samantha.

-"Before ABLE accounts, the main financial planning option for families was a special needs trust," says Keith Bernhardt, a vice president in retirement and college products at Fidelity Investments.
+"Before ABLE accounts, the main financial planning option for families was a special needs trust," says John Boroff, director of retirement and college leadership at Fidelity Investments.
 "But until the ABLE accounts were created, there was no tax-advantaged way for a family to save for their child."